gaconkzk/restaurant/README.md

 - PostgresSQL Database (detail in `docker/docker-compose.yml`)

   - We can use docker-compose to start sample database (configured `yml` file above).
-  - Or we can install and the database by ourselves (The database must be started before this server).
+  - Or we can install the database by ourselves (The database must be started before this server).

   PS: If our database configuration are different with the ones in docker-compose,